simonpcouch/simonpcouch/README.md

 -----------

-#### say hi!
+#### 🐥 say hi!

-if you're interested in trainings/workshops about R, the tidyverse, or tidymodels, please get in touch! i'm an [rstudio-certified](https://education.rstudio.com/trainers/people/couch+simon/) tidyverse trainer.🦆
+if you're interested in trainings/workshops about R, the tidyverse, or tidymodels, please get in touch! i'm an [rstudio-certified](https://education.rstudio.com/trainers/people/couch+simon/) tidyverse trainer.

 please feel to reach out at [by email](mailto:simonpatrickcouch@gmail.com), on my [website](https://github.com/rstudio), or on my social media @simonpcouch!